joshmarinacci/moo-test1/readme.md

 classes.
 To create a new class like thing (a prototype) clone an existing one.

 Method calls are message sends with an arbitrary number of arguments, so you need to use statements (ending with '.') to separate method calls.
+Message names (selectors) must be a single word.
+Keyword style selectors (`at:do:`) are not supported.

 This creates a Point prototype: